Ethics adviser to scandal-hit UK leader Boris Johnson quits - NewsBreak

 “For the prime minister to lose one adviser on ministers’ interests may be regarded as a misfortune.
 To lose two looks like carelessness,” said Conservative lawmaker William Wragg, a critic of Johnson.

-Geidt, a former private secretary to Queen Elizabeth II, had been accused of going easy on top officials in his investigations.
-Last year he cleared Johnson of breaking the ministerial code when the leader failed to disclose that a Conservative party donor had funded a pricey refurbishment of the prime minister’s official residence.
+Geidt, a former private secretary to Queen Elizabeth II , had been accused of going easy on top officials in his investigations.
+Last year he cleared Johnson of breaking the ministerial code by failing to disclose that a Conservative party donor had funded a pricey refurbishment of the prime minister’s official residence.

 In April he cleared Treasury chief Rishi Sunak of wrongdoing over his wife’s tax affairs and his possession of a U.S. permanent resident’s card.